Hanan-Nawaz/Daraz-Price-Comparator/README.md

 # Laptop Scraper

 Welcome to the Laptop Scraper repository!
-This project automates the process of searching and comparing laptop prices on popular e-commerce platforms Amazon and Daraz.
+This project automates the process of searching and comparing laptop prices on popular e-commerce platforms Telemart and Daraz in Pakistan🇵🇰.
 Utilizing Python, Requests, BeautifulSoup, and Airflow, it streamlines the task of finding affordable laptops.

 <img src="/process-imgs/laptop-scraper-logo.gif" width="100%" height="400px" />